erik777/cratedb-utils/docs/ISSUE_HIDDEN_FIELD.md

+# Field of OBJECT(dynamic) missing from SELECT result

-does 'doctype' have special meaning in crate?
-It is a field in object(dynamic) called `core`, included in CREATE TABLE.
-I do inserts, with value of `test`.
-When I do SELECT `core`, *it is missing from the result*.
-E.g., `{"docsubtype": "parse"}` instead of `{"doctype":"test","docsubtype":"parse"}`  But, when I select `core['doctype']`, I get back the value 'test', as it should, suggesting it is "hidden" when querying the OBJECT.
+A field in object(dynamic) called `core` is included in the CREATE TABLE.
+When you INSERT with value of `test`, then SELECT `core`, *it is missing from the result*.
+E.g., `{"docsubtype": "parse"}` instead of `{"doctype":"test","docsubtype":"parse"}`  But, when you select `core['doctype']`, you get back the value 'test', as expected, suggesting it is "hidden" when querying the OBJECT.

 To reproduce: